signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

 for more details.

-**Note:** After installation/upgrade or any configuration changes, the Java application(s) on the host need to be manually started/restarted for Auto Instrumentation to take effect or to source the updated values.
+**Note:** After installation/upgrade or any configuration changes, the Java application(s) on the host need to be manually started/restarted for automatic instrumentation to take effect and/or to source the updated values in the configuration file.

 #### Fluentd